 Being a coastal town (the tiny 49 square miles does make this city feel like a town), everything is centered around the water and Crissy field is a family friendly beach, inviting kids, dogs, adults, fishing and crabbing folks and picnickers alike.
 The towering view of the Golden Gate Bridge, the yacht with their white sails on the blue water and the faint skyline of the city in the distance makes this beach even more special.
 It is an extremely popular spot for San Franciscans and tourists, so do come in a little early in the morning to get a parking spot.
 Apart from water sports (sailing, surfing and yes, even rafting as we saw a lone rafter paddle by furiously, see photo above), Crissy field center also engages the youth, with little or no national park access, to be more involved in conservation efforts for California’s parks and recreation spots.
 Historically, Crissy field has played an important role in augmenting commercial flights on the West coast since this was a spot for test flying and landing of both land and water cargo flights.
 Since angling is allowed, there are posted signs for what is the best catch from the bay and instructions on “crabbing”, come crab season.

-B) Mile Rock Beach
+B) Mile Rock Beach: Dog friendly “secret” beach

 This beach in San Francisco’s Presidio, is not only one of the best dog friendly San Francisco spots but also provides a fantastic view of the Golden gate bridge.
-Read the detailed post here and explore some other cool viewing points from where you can get best views of the bridge.

 D) Fort Funston

-San Francisco Bay area has several hiking spots and a few open space preserves that have dog friendly trails.
-You can read all about these dog friendly San Francisco spots in my upcoming post (which includes East Bay and Marin) as well as this post here.
 I hope I have given you plenty of pawsome spots for outdoor activities with your dog when in San Francisco.
 Do follow yrofthemonkey for more dog friendly adventures in and around California!
 Thanks so much for reading.